 Gboard is completely free, with no premium tier or subscription required.
 That's a significant advantage over some of the dedicated grammar keyboards.

 Where Gboard falls short is in detecting more nuanced grammar issues.
 It'll catch obvious spelling errors but might miss problems with word choice or complex grammatical structures.
+However, Google has been quietly improving its AI capabilities, and the 2025 update brought better context-aware suggestions.

 Microsoft SwiftKey takes a slightly different approach to helping you write correctly.
 Rather than focusing exclusively on grammar correction, it excels at predicting what you want to type next, which often prevents errors before they happen.

 SwiftKey uses artificial intelligence to learn your writing style, slang, nicknames, and even emojis you frequently use.
 Over time, this creates an eerily accurate prediction system.
+Microsoft has continued investing in SwiftKey's AI, with their 2025 update introducing transformer-based language models that make predictions even more accurate.

 Notable features include: